 - The suit is for no more than $5,000 plus interest and costs.

 - The steps for filing a Complaint in the Small Claims Division of Maryland District Court are outlined below.
 Please review these steps carefully.
-If you have questions about the procedure, the clerk of the Court in the Small Claims Division of Maryland District Court in your county is available to answer them.
+If you have questions about the procedure, talk to a lawyer.
+You can talk to a lawyer for free at the District Court Self-Help Center.

-Many cases come to trial needlessly because the parties have not attempted to communicate with each other.
+Many cases come to trial needlessly because the parties have not tried to talk to each other.
 Before filing suit, you should make every effort to resolve the dispute by settling it out of court.
 Consider Mediation.
+District Court mediation is free.
+For more information, contact the District Court of Maryland’s ADR Office.

 There are drawbacks to going to trial.
 It may be time consuming, and even if you win your case, you may have trouble collecting the money.
 Also, if you win, the defendant may appeal the decision, and you may have to go through a new trial in Circuit Court.
 Therefore, you may decide to settle for a lesser amount rather than go to trial.
 If you cannot settle the claim before filing suit, you may still settle after filing suit.
 In deciding the amount you will accept as a settlement, remember to consider any amount already spent on court costs.